shan-stat/DRF/README.md

 ## Notice
 - For more details, please refer to the paper "Han, S., Kim, H., & Lee, Y. S. (2020).
 Double random forest. *Machine Learning*, 109(8), 1569-1586".
-- We plan on developing R package for DRF in the near soon.
+- We plan on developing R package for DRF near soon.
 Thanks!